 This is a small (20 x 28 mm) open-source flight controller for small quadrotors using brushed DC motors.
-The heart of the flight controller is the STM32L432KC MCU, based on the Ladybug development board, and like the Ladybug is programmable via USB with an Arduino IDE.
+The heart of the flight controller is the 32-bit STM32L432KC MCU, based on the Ladybug development board, running at 80 MHz with a single-precision floating point unit.
+And like the Ladybug, the Ladybug Flight Controller is programmable via USB with an Arduino IDE.
 There are convenient buttons on the board for MCU reset and placing the STM32L4 in BOOT mode, and the BOOT button can be used as a user button connected to GPIO pin D44.

 The flight controller power is supplied by a one-cell (1S) LiPo battery and there is a battery monitor (27 K/100 K voltage divider) on STM32L4 pin A3 for low battery detection by the MCU.
 The battery connects to a port on the side of the flight controller with the anode marked by a +.